Here to Help Learning Speakers

 Beth Mora, aka “Mrs. Mora”

-Meet Beth Mora, wife to one, mother to eight, nana to one, and a Homeschool Purple Heart Recipient for multiple moments where she thought she wasn’t making a difference in her children’s lives.
-Beth is indebted and salutes the homeschooling vets in her life that carried her through and simply desires to return the blessing.
+Meet Beth Mora, wife to one, mother to eight, nana to six and counting, and a Homeschool Purple Heart Recipient for multiple moments when she thought she wasn’t making a difference in her children’s lives.
+Beth is indebted and salutes the homeschooling vets in her life that carried her through and desires to return the blessing.
 This former city girl, wannabe homesteader, basset hound co-owner, who drinks way too much coffee, will bring you to tears one moment and laughter the next.
-Her New York moxie communicates with enthusiasm, you can do it!
+Her New York moxie communicates with enthusiasm— you can do it!
 And her zeal for your family’s success will fill your heart and charge you up to face the next year of homeschooling with confidence and passion.
-Beth pulls from her past experiences as a Certified Rehabilitation RN, homeschool mom, co-op leader and teacher, Marriage Ministry Director, Women’s Ministry Programer, Children’s Ministry Leader, Drama Team Member, creator and author of Here to Help Learning’s Writing Program for grades 1-6, and most presently, “Mrs. Mora”, the on-camera teacher for Here to Help Learning’s filmed instruction where she lives out her dream of becoming Mrs. Frizzle from the Magic School Bus.
-She loves blogging at Home to Home, and Peak Performance, HTHL’s blogs for moms and homeschool businesses.
-She also writes for HTHL’s Newsletter that includes her Writing Tip of the Week.
-Occasionally, you can find her blog hopping or writing for homeschool magazines.
-Everything she does, whether laughable or heart gripping, is done to honor One, without apology.
-God’s grace is the salve that has healed her own life, and God’s grace is what she offers liberally to others. beth@heretohelplearning.com View Beth Mora's LinkedIn profile View Beth Mora’s profile Our Statement of Faith
+Beth pulls from her past experiences as a Certified Rehabilitation RN, homeschool mom, co-op leader, co-op teacher, Marriage Ministry Director, Women’s Ministry Programer, Children’s Ministry Leader, Drama Team Member, creator, and author of Here to Help Learning’s Writing Program for grades 1-6.
+She is affectionately known as “Mrs. Mora”, the on-camera teacher for Here to Help Learning’s filmed instruction, where she lives out her dream of becoming Mrs. Frizzle from the Magic School Bus.
+She loves blogging at Home to Home, HTHL’s blog for moms.
+She is a staff writer for The Old Schoolhouse magazine and The Homeschool Minute.
+Everything she does, whether laughable or heart-gripping, is done to honor One, without apology.
+God’s grace is the salve that has healed her own life, and God’s grace is what she offers liberally to others.

 Forrest Mora